AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Apache configuration steps have been updated.
 [Read more](../../installation/using/integration-into-a-web-server-for-linux.md)

-A new page has been added including the list of endpoints for Campaign Standard and Classic.
+A new page has been added including the list of endpoints for Classic.
 [Read more](../../installation/using/campaign-network-endpoints.md)

 The Data package best practices article has been updated.
 [Read more](../../configuration/using/data-model-best-practices.md)